SEE PACKAGES INCLUDING ::

 Dating back to the 16th century, Peru's "White City" sits at the foot of the Mount Misti volcano in the western Andes.
 Beautiful Arequipa's historic center is a showcase of colonial-era Spanish architecture, built from pearly white "sillar" volcanic rock and declared a UNESCO World Heritage Site in 2000.
 A cultural oasis, travelers enjoy the Spanish-influenced cuisine as well as views of the magnificent nearby Inca terraces, and visits to two of the world's deepest canyons, the Valley of the Volcanoes, and several beaches.

-Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Arequipa.
+Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Arequipa and Colca Canyon in Peru.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
-Simply ask your Local Host about Arequipa and you'll be on your way in no time.
-Plus, your Local Host will share local Arequipa, Peru insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.
+Simply ask your Local Host about Arequipa and Colca Canyon and you'll be on your way in no time.
+Plus, your Local Host will share local Arequipa and Colca Canyon insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 A Monastry from the 17th century, now a museum displaying mummies, masks, various objects from missionary travels and a huge library.